 Stop harassing and referring to people from North East as coronavirus: MHA

-Stop harassing and referring to people from North East ascoronavirus: MHA

 New Delhi, Mar 24: The Ministry of Home Affairs has issued an advisory to all states to take appropriate action against those persons found harassing people from North East an associating them with the coronavirus.